denisdbell/easy-url-monitor/README.md

 ![alt text](https://raw.githubusercontent.com/denisdbell/easy-url-monitor/master/eum-dashboard.png)

 You are now in business!!!
 Reach out to me directly at denisdbell@gmail.com if you have any feedback/concerns.
-Also feel free to fork the repo and improve the application.
+Also feel free to fork the repo and improve the application

+**TO DO**

+- Add unit and integration tests
+- Add ability to modify the configuration file from the web interface
+- Add functionilty to send emai when URLl is inactive.
+- Add rich reporting and dashboards
+- Create script to install eum as a service so that it can be stared and stopped.
+- Add it to the apt repository